 Where you shouldn’t dump your dishwater when camping

 The reason why we want to know where to dump our dishwater when camping is to minimize our environmental impact.
-This is popularly known as following “leave no traceOpens in a new tab.” principles.
+This is popularly known as following “leave no trace” principles.
 While there are nearly unlimited possibilities and answers to where you shouldn’t be dumping your dishwater, here are a few common ones where people have been known to dump their dishwater when they really shouldn’t have.

 In or near a natural water source